 Local Enterprise Partnerships

-Businesses in the Peak District may fall into one or two of up to six Local Enterprise Partnerships (LEPs) areas, depending on your location.
+Businesses in the Peak District may fall into one or two of up to six Local Enterprise Partnerships (LEPs) areas, depending on their location.

-For example a business based in Derbyshire Dales, may be able to access support through D2N2 and also Sheffield City Region.
-Whereas a business based in the High Peak can only access support from D2N2.
+Businesses based in Derbyshire Dales, may be able to access support through D2N2 and also Sheffield City Region, whereas businesses based in the High Peak can only access support from D2N2.

 The main three LEPs for the Peak District are:

 D2N2 (Derby, Derbyshire, Nottingham and Nottinghamshire) – covers all of the counties of Derbyshire and Nottinghamshire.

 Sheffield City Region – covers some parts of Derbyshire including Derbyshire Dales District Council area, North East Derbyshire District Council, Chesterfield Borough and Bolsover District.